anil7863/sense-ui/README.md

 ## License

-SenseUI is licensed under the IBM Public License.
+SenseUI is licensed under the MIT License.

 ---